Elevationacademy/react-hangman/.guides/content/React-Events-46b2.md

 The things we now know:

 *   What components are and how to make them

 *   How to nest components
     *   and therefore how to load children components from a parent component

 *   JSX: the unorthodox-but-whatever-it's-the-20th-century marriage of JS and HTML
 *   How to pass data _down_ from a parent to its children

-*   and how to get that data in the child through props
+    *   and how to get that data in the child through `props`

-*   What state is
+*   What `state` is

-*   and how to use it as well as setState
+    *   and how to use it as well as `setState`
-*   and that we can have local state as well
+    *   and that we can have local `state` as well

 *   The top-down approach to data flow in React

 There are a few more basics to go over before we wrap up React fundamentals.
 It's important you understand the above before moving forth.
-So make sure everything is clear, and then let's finish up our React foundation.
+So make sure everything is clear before moving on.

-If you want to make sure you're on track, or just start clean, clone/fork an [updated version of the Hangman code](https://github.com/Elevationacademy/hangman-class/tree/props-and-state) (make sure it's the `props-and-state` branch) with which you should be starting this lesson.
+If you want to make sure you're on track, or just start clean, clone/fork an [updated version of the Hangman code](https://github.com/Elevationacademy/react-hangman/tree/events) (make sure it's the `events` branch) with which you should be starting this lesson. **If you are coding in your own IDE**, remember to copy paste your updated code for the exercises later.

+Of course, **you can just keep coding in Codio, as well**.

 In this lesson, we will talk about sending data back _up_ the component tree - i.e. from a child back to its parent, or its grand-parent, or its neanderthal ancestor - _up, up, and away!_